-Minor Spills Slippery when spilt.
-Clean up all spills immediately.
+Minor Spills Clean up all spills immediately.
 Avoid contact with skin and eyes.
 Wear impervious gloves and safety goggles.
 Trowel up/scrape up.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-Slippery when spilt.
+Control personal contact with the substance, by using protective equipment.
+Prevent spillage from entering drains, sewers or water courses.